 As we’ve mentioned, there’s no official recommendation for how much omega-3 you should consume in a day, but most aim for at least a gram.

 Consider the Rest of Your Diet

-Research suggests that the efficacy of taking more Omega-3 relies in part on your intake of Omega-6, which is high in processed oils, fried foods, and most plant fats.
-Try to eat more fat from wild caught seafood, grass-fed beef, pastured chicken, coconut, chia, and olive oil.
+Research suggests that the efficacy of taking more omega-3 relies in part on your omega-6 intake, which is prevalent in processed oils, fried foods, and most plant fats.
+Try to eat more fat from wild-caught seafood, grass-fed beef, pastured chicken, coconut, chia, and olive oil.

 Decide If Sustainability Matters

-This isn’t to say that all uncertified fish oil is terrible for the planet, but if sustainability is a priority, look for one of the aforementioned certifications or choose sources such as krill oil and algae, which have less of an impact on the environment.
+This isn’t to say that all uncertified fish oil is terrible for the planet, but if sustainability is a personal priority, look for one of the aforementioned certifications or choose sources such as krill oil and algae, which have less of an impact on the environment.

 Speak With a Physician

-Before making any changes to your diet or supplement regimen, visit a doctor to find out if it’s the right move for you and what other measures you should be taking for your overall health.
+Before making any changes to your diet or supplement regimen, visit a doctor to find out if it’s the right move for you and what other measures you could and should be taking for your overall health.

-It doesn’t matter if your priority is purity, the environment, or staying plant-based, the best Omega-3 supplement for you is here.
+It doesn’t matter if your priority is purity, the environment, or adhering to a plant-based diet, the best omega-3 supplements are on this list.
 We’ve done the hard work of weighing the countless competing supplements on the market — pick one of the best and enjoy.
-Just remember to keep ‘em in the fridge.
+Just remember to keep ’em’em in the fridge.